 The Dataflow view of the data monitor shows the status, start time, and duration of the last 10 dataflow jobs and retains the last 7 days of history.
-To help you troubleshoot a failed job, you can view error messages about the job and view the run-time details about every transformation that is processed.
+To help you troubleshoot a failed job, you can view error messages about the job, view the run-time details about every transformation that is processed, and download error logs where available.

-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.